Pishevar intervenes in Benchmark-Kalanick lawsuit

 Elon Musk’s Boring Co. gets Hawthorne city nod to dig a two-mile test tunnel

 Early Uber investor and former board member Shervin Pishevar is speaking out against Benchmark again.
 This time, he penned a letter to Uber’s board, demanding that Benchmark Capital drop its lawsuit against former CEO Travis Kalanick.
-He also filed a motion to intervene.
+He also filed a motion to intervene in the lawsuit, saying he had “no choice.”

 The letter says Pishevar has “tried in every way possible to convince my